IBM/watsonx-data-lab/docs/wxd-intro-infrastructure.md

 ![Browser](wxd-images/wxd-intro-access-control.png)

 The access control tab provides a list of users and groups that are authorized to access this bucket.
-The system currently has two registered users in it.
+The system currently has two registered users in it (your system may have only one).

 !!! abstract "Close the dialog by pressing the [x] in the corner, or using the Escape key"